Aidroh/Aidroh/Editor Settings.md

 ### External Programs

-- Hook up any external editors you have (raster/vector/audio/3d model), this allows right-clicking eg an mp3 file, choosing "Open in External Program", and automatically sending it straight into Audacity
+- Hook up any external editors you have (raster/vector/audio/3d model). this allows right-clicking (for example) an mp3 file, choosing "Open in External Program", and automatically sending it straight into  Audacity\
-If unset, uses system default
+If unset, uses system default\
-Sadly, Blender can't handle opening exported models directly
+Sadly, Blender can't handle opening exported models (eg gltf) directly

 ### Directories